Andy Leek: Biography

-In 1988, after signing a publishing and management contract with Hit n Run music, Atlantic Records in New York.
-Leek was honoured that, after hearing five of his tracks, George Martin had considered three of the five tracks as potential number 1's and he agreed to produce his 1988 album, Say Something.
-It was recorded in Martin's A.I.R.
-Studios with such musicians as Steve Howe of Yes, Clem Clempson, Luís Jardim on percussion, Alan Murphy of Level 42 on guitar, Peter-John Vettese (keyboards, from Jethro Tull), and veteran bassist Mo Fostera 36 piece orchestra on various tracks and the London Community Gospel Choir on the Golden Doors.
+In 1988, after signing a publishing and management contract with Hit n Run music, Atlantic Records in New York, Leek was honoured that, after hearing five of his tracks, George Martin had considered three of the five tracks as potential number ones and he agreed to produce Leek's 1988 album, Say Something.
+It was recorded in Martin's AIR Studios with such musicians as Steve Howe of Yes, Clem Clempson, Luís Jardim on percussion, Alan Murphy of Level 42 on guitar, Peter-John Vettese (keyboards, from Jethro Tull), and veteran bassist Mo Foster's 36-piece orchestra on various tracks and the London Community Gospel Choir on "Golden Doors".

-George Martin said that Andy "was one of the greatest artists he had ever produced".
-The first release from the album was Please Please.
+George Martin said that Leek "was one of the greatest artists he had ever produced".
+The first release from the album was "Please Please".

-In 2007 a Lebanese DJ/Producer, called aXess, contacted Leek to request to do a Salsa remix of the track.
-Say Something which had reached the number 1 position in Lebanon during the civil war.
+In 2007, a Lebanese DJ/producer called aXess contacted Leek to request he do a salsa remix of the track "Say Something" which had reached the number 1 position in Lebanon during the civil war.

-Leek has since recorded three further albums, Eternity Beckons (including the single "All Around The World", which proved popular in Germany) the self-produced Sacrifice And Bliss (which yielded the single "Forgotten People") and Waking up the World (with the single of the same name) All of which are now being released on his own label.
+Leek recorded three further albums, Eternity Beckons (including the single "All Around the World" which proved popular in Germany), the self-produced Sacrifice and Bliss (which yielded the single "Forgotten People") and Waking Up the World (with the single of the same name), all of which were released on his own label.
 Eternity Beckons was also briefly available on a small Spanish label, Ouver Records.
-The song Forgotten people was also released on a compilation album which made it to number one in Spain.
+The song "Forgotten People" was also released on a compilation album which made it to number one in Spain.

-After a period studying musical composition at Cardiff University, Leek formed his own "party band" Andy Leek & The Blue Angels, mostly at charity balls.
-Leek has also appeared on various TV shows: The James Whale Show, Never Mind The Buzzcocks, Later with Jools Holland and Children in Need three years running.
+After a period of studying musical composition at Cardiff University, Leek formed his own "party band", Andy Leek & the Blue Angels, mostly at charity balls.
+Leek has also appeared on various TV shows: The James Whale Show, Never Mind the Buzzcocks, Later with Jools Holland and Children in Need three years running.

-In 2010, Leek remixed the album Say Something now entitled Say Something Revisited released with the single "What's the Problem?".
+In 2010, Leek remixed the album Say Something titled as Say Something Revisited, released with the single "What's the Problem?".

-22 years on in May 2013 Leek released a 16-track double concept album Waking up the World For this album each song has a sister song which reflects and explores the other side of its counterpart.
+In May 2013, Leek released the 16-track double concept album Waking Up the World.
+For this album, each song has a sister song which reflects and explores the other side of its counterpart.
 This results in seven themes which tell a story of youth, experience, realisation and return.

-In 2013 Leek started releasing his past music on YouTube with many lyric videos created.
+Also in 2013, Leek started releasing his past music on YouTube with many lyric videos created.

+Leek died following a long battle with Parkinson's disease on 3 November 2024, at the age of 66.